nbrown02/Flow-Metrics-Epics-Features/README.md

 # Flow Metrics for Epics & Features (Azure DevOps & Jira)

 ### What is this report?
-This report will visualize the four flow metrics of Throughput, Cycle Time, Work In Progress and Work Item Age but for your Feature or Epic work item types
+This report will visualize the four flow metrics of Throughput, Cycle Time, Work In Progress and Work Item Age for Feature or Epic work item types

 ### Why shuld you use it?
 Managing the flow of work is not something limited to just teams.
 Flow should be proactively managed on a regular cadence at all levels (Story/Feature/Epic) of work.